Renovic/Monolith_Gantry/FAQ.md

 - [More indepth explanation](https://monolith-gantry-updates.zen3d.eu/com-position-top-vs-front-rail/)

 ### Is there a difference between 2.4 and Trident (Flying vs Fixed Gantry)?
-- Trident is more rigid, and has a higher max IS values
+- Trident is more rigid, and has a higher max Input Shaper values
 - However, 2.4 can be upgraded to get to near Trident rigidty using:
   - Rigid Z joints
   - Double Z joints (2 carriages on each Z rail)
-- There is roughly a 10-15% increase for trident for sufficently rigid printers with:
+- There is roughly a 10-15% increase for Trident for sufficently rigid printers with:
   - 4040 extrusions
   - Structural Panels
   - Double Rigid Z joints for 2.4